MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/Tools/UserSpaces/demonstration_USRSPCDSP.md

 The display file makes use of INDARA keyword, so that indicators are used through self-explaining variables.
 The following exceptions exist:

 - IN90: used to condition the normal detailed display or a specific error on DETAIL01 display format
+- IN91: used to condition the normal display of fields in the subfile control format when the list is empty

 At initial developing time, only one API/Format output is supported.
 In case support for others would be required, the way to proceed is described in "Possible improvements" section of thids document.